-Learning Laboratory
+Learning Skills Laboratory

-Harper College has established a learning laboratory to assist students who encounter academic difficulty.
+Harper College has established a Learning Skills

+Laboratory to assist students who encounter

+academic difficulty.

-Students entering college with academic deficiencies may be referred to the learning laboratory.
+Students entering college with academic deficiencies may be referred to the laboratory.
 After completing a battery of tests and having an interview with a student development faculty member, a program designed around the needs of the student would be recommended.
-This program could consist of any combination of the following courses presently offered through the learning laboratory and would be supplemental to other courses the student may choose to take:
+This program could consist of any combination of the following courses presently offered through the

+Learning Skills Laboratory and would be supplemental to other courses the student may choose to take: